conduitl/csv_lesson/README.md

 9. [Manipulating the file data](#l9)

 ##Background
 Working as a management consultant, I spend a lot of my time collecting data, interpreting information, making plans, and preparing findings for presentations and reports.
 I enjoy digging into my client's challenging problems, talking through them with stakeholders, and presenting solutions.
-However, for every hour of face time, there are several hours of preparation.
-I'd roughly categorize this as planning, analysis, and design work.
+However, for every hour of face time, there are several hours of preparation, which can be loosely defined as planning, analysis, and design work.
+This is as it should be, of course, but let's also separate these efforts into two buckets A) active problem solving and B) routine tasks.

 We have put together a JavaScript programming lesson that shows you how to automate your spreadsheets.